-However, with that being said, there are many other factors in determining if you need additional Costa Rica Travel Insurance and if so what type of coverage.
-It is important to know and understand these many factors so you to pick the only the travel insurance coverage you need.
-I did some research, and here is what I found out.
+However, with that being said, there are many other factors in determining if you need additional Travel Insurance and if so what type of coverage.
+It is important to know and understand these many factors so you to pick the only the insurance coverage you need.

-You also should be aware of common mistakes and loopholes travelers miss when looking at different policies and what the true cost of the policy is.
+You also should be aware of common mistakes and loopholes travelers to Costa Rica miss when looking at different policies and what the true cost of the policy is.

 Before you go buy travel insurance for Costa Rica , check out this guide so you can make an educated decision about your coverage.
 Ready?
 Lets get started!